 What is onlooker play?

-Children in this stage learn by observing their surroundings and taking mental notes.
+Children in the onlooker play stage learn by observing their surroundings and taking mental notes.
 Not only do they learn how to play with different toys through observation, but they also learn social rules and interactions.

 When does onlooker play start?